WojtG/Bank_App/README.md

 scroll position and react to it in a appropiete way.
 For most of buttons and links, the event delegation was implemented, for the sake of better performence off the site.

-In this project I learned how to use Internalization and IntersecionObserver API and how html data atrributes can be used in JavaScript to modify html and css.

 <h3>Login data</h3>

 Account 1